openshift/csi-operator/README.md

 For each CSIDriverDeployment, the operator creates in the same namespace:

 * Deployment with controller-level components: external provisioner and external attacher.
-* DaemonSet with non-level components that run on every node in the cluster and mount/unmount volumes to nodes.
+* DaemonSet with node-level components that run on every node in the cluster and mount/unmount volumes on nodes.
 * StorageClasses.
 * ServiceAccount to run all the components.
 * RoleBindings and ClusterRuleBindings for the created ServiceAccount.

 ## Limitations

 * It's limited to OpenShift 3.11 / Kubernetes 1.11 functionality for now.
-In future it will create CSIDriver instances, however it must be possible to run the operator in Kubernetes 1.11 environment.
+In future it will create CSIDriver instances, however 1.11 / 1.12 without alpha features is the current target.
-* The operato has very limited support for CSI drivers that run long-running daemons in their containers.
+* The operator has very limited support for CSI drivers that run long-running daemons in their containers.
 Such drivers can't be updated using `Rolling` update strategy, as it would kill the long running daemons. **In case a driver uses fuse, killing fuse daemons kills all mounts it created on the node, possibly corrupting application data!**
-    * Note that we're open to new update strategies, especially we'd welcome some `Draining` strategy that would drain a node (using a taint?) and update a driver on the node afterwards.
+    * Note that we're open to new update strategies, especially we'd welcome some `Draining` strategy that would drain a node (using a taint?) and update a driver on the node after all pods that use the CSI driver are safely evicted.